json-api/json-api/_format/1.1/index.md

 object][resource objects], or [relationship object][relationships] in which its parent links object appears.

-In the example below, the `self` link is a string, whereas the `related` link is a [link object].
-The link object provides additional information about a related resource collection as well as a schema that serves as a description document for that collection:
+In the example below, the `self` link is a string whereas the `related` link is a [link object].
+A `related` link object provides additional information about the target related resource collection as well as a schema that serves as a description document for that collection:

 ```json
 "links": {